Omnium-gatherum

 These programs require scant introduction and no explanations.

-Pdmenu: POSIX Pdmenu: FreeBSD Pdmenu: FreeBSD Pdmenu: KornShells Pdmenu: GNU Pdmenu: altersuite Pdmenu: aftersuite Pdmenu: bsdgames Pdmenu: quiz Pdmenu: quiz Pdmenu: nbsdgames Pdmenu: aalib/Kirk Baucom/Qiang Guo/Linley Henzell/Morias Pdmenu: Japanese toys Pdmenu: mcgames Pdmenu: junk drawer
+Pdmenu: POSIX Pdmenu: FreeBSD Pdmenu: FreeBSD Pdmenu: FIGlet/ircIIs/KornShells/Links/pico-alpine Pdmenu: GNU Pdmenu: junk drawer Pdmenu: bsdgames Pdmenu: quiz Pdmenu: quiz Pdmenu: nbsdgames Pdmenu: aalib/Kirk Baucom/Qiang Guo/Linley Henzell/Morias Pdmenu: Japanese toys Pdmenu: mcgames

 9menu